TStalnaker44/boms_away_study/README.md

 - `pip install pandas`
 - `pip install matplotlib`

+## Directory Structure

+The `survey_questions` folder contains the questions asked in the various surveys administered.

+The `codes.json` file lists and defines the codes assigned to the responses to open-ended questions.

+The `Interview_Protocol.pdf` file describes the process followed during follow-up interviews with participants.

+The `data_analysis` folder contains aggregated survey results and code used to analyze these results.

+## Data Analysis

+- The `run_all.py` file is the one stop solution to clean, convert, and plot data for all surveys.
+Be warned that generating all the plots will take some time.
+It could take up to 5 minutes to run this file.

+- The `plot.py` file can be run to generate plots for a given survey (this doesn't work with the roles functionality yet).

+- The `sanitize.py` file is run to clean the produced JSON and remove any PII before pushing to GitHub.

+- The `json_converter.py` file populates the data folder for a survey using the most recent, respective JSON file (located in the `files` directory).

+- The `partition.py` file reads and partitions the `response_coding.csv` file by group for a survey.
+The result is multiple `response_coding.csv` files each containing only responses from a particular group.

+- The `pathmanager.py` file provides an abstraction of the directory structure for the `plot.py` file.

+### Survey Results

+Within the `data_analysis` folder, there is a parent folder for each of the surveys:
+- `initial_survey`
+- `key_projects`
+- `machine_learning`
+- `cyber-physical`
+- `legal`

+Each parent folder has three nested folders:
+- `data`: contains folders with the csv data for responses
+- `figs`: contains figures plotting the collected data
+- `files`: contains the raw, sanitized JSON files and a file listing valid response IDs

+Each parent folder also has a few files:
+- `csv2json.py`: converts raw Qualtrics data into a human-readable JSON representation
+- `likert.txt`: lists the likert scale questions in the survey
+- `questions.json`: A JSON file mapping question IDs to text

 ## Exploring the Data with the Data Reader

 Running the `data_reader.py` file allows the user to explore the data from all surveys in an easy and human readable way through a terminal window.
 When the program starts, it will prompt the user for a survey, a question ID, and a participant ID.
 Once these are supplied, the user is given more control over how they navigate.